A proposal is a written offer to solve a technical problem

 are taken up in the report itself, but little or nothing

 about what the report says concerning these topics.
+The

-is easy to write and is usually short; a serious disadvantage
+to write and is usually short; a serious disadvantage

 is that it contains little information.